mopemope/meinheld/README.rst

 meinheld provide simple continuation API (based on greenlet).

-to enable continuation, use SpawnMiddleware.
+to enable continuation, use SpawnMiddleware. get Continuation from wsgi environ.

-Continuation Object has suspend and resume method.
+Continuation Object has couple method, suspend and resume.

 example ::